Mothradical/multinational-retail-data-centralisation896/README.md

 The second aim of this project was to run SQL queries to build the database schema, and then run a series of queries on the data.

+Throughout this project, the primary lesson I learned was "if you don't use it, you lose it".
+Haven't not coded with Python for a few weeks, the early stages of this project were extremely difficult, as I repeatedly made basic erros in my code and forgot how Python Classes worked.
+After a while it all started to make sense again.

+A second lesson I learned was to never take the easy, albiet time-comsuming way out by cleaning each piece of data that causes an error, and to instead refer to documentation for solutions.
+For example, I initially began to write a line of code in a cleaning method for every instance of a value that could not be converted to datatime.
+However, engaging with the documentation for .pd.to_datetime() revealed an error handling parameter, using which I could set all of these instances to NULL values and remove them later with .dropna().
+This required more intellectual engagement than simply dealing with each error as it arose, but saved time not just on this method, but nearly every subsequent cleaning method.

 ## Installation instructions

 The python (.py) files each contain a Class.
 To use them, copy/paste the code into your own Python code, or simply download files.